 The 10-week Girls on the Run and Heart & Sole programs are offered twice a year – in the fall and in the spring.
 Participants meet twice a week, usually after school, for approximately 75 – 90 minutes each practice.
-Both seasons culminate with a 5k event where all Girls on the Run participants throughout the Sedgwick, Butler, Hervey, Reno, and Marion County region come together to celebrate girl power.
+Both seasons culminate with a 5k event where all Girls on the Run participants throughout the Sedgwick, Butler, Harvey, Saline, Sumner, Reno, and Marion County region come together to celebrate girl power.

 - For a complete list of sites please visit our Locations page.